nordeck/matrix-neoboard-standalone/README.md

 #### Start the development environment

-You can now start Neoboard standalone:
+You can now start NeoBoard standalone:

 ```sh
 yarn run dev:https